- See a full list of publications

 This work at Songo Mnara builds on a broader interest in material culture and spatial practice as a route through which to approach issues of society, identity and interaction.

 In addition, Stephanie has research interests in urbanism, and in the precolonial African past more generally.
 She is a core group member of the Centre for Urban Network Evolutions at Aarhus University, Denmark.
 Urbnet is funded as a Centre of Excellence by the Danish National Research Foundation, and seeks to explore the nature of urban formations in many parts of the ancient world.

 (with Dr Jeffrey Fleisher, Rice University)

-As part of these large-scale excavations at a prominent Swahili stonetown, the domestic spaces are a particular focus, investigating the ways that these were lived in and structured through practice.
+This is a large scale excavation project, funded by the National Science Foundation (US) and the Arts and Humanities Research Council (UK).
+Stephanie's work at the site looks in particular at domestic space, investigating the ways that stone and mud houses were lived in and structured through practice.
 This is part of a comprehensive approach to the site, exploring both the areas outside houses and the larger, public spaces and areas of memorialisation and ritual.